Mean-field limits for large-scale random-access networks: Numerical experiments

 \section{Numerical experiments}

 In this section we perform numerical experiments in order to complement the analytical results obtained in the previous sections.
-In particular, we provide evidence that the results proved in Sections \ref{Sec_Compl}-\ref{Sec_Extension} for complete interference graphs in fact extend to more general graphs.
+In particular, we \revU{discuss an example with a non-complete interference graph and no symmetries.
+We visually display the result proved in Theorem~\ref{Theo_MFGen}, and consider both a scenario in which a fixed point exists and one in which it does not.
+For additional details on the quality of the approximations derived in Section \ref{Sec_Compl}, we refer to the analysis in \cite[Section 4.6]{Cecchi18} where it is shown that these prove to be remarkably accurate even in moderately large networks.}

-Throughout this section we focus on the square network displayed in Figure \ref{fig_SquareGraph} and considered at the end of Section \ref{Sec_Gen} with the following parameters:
+\revU{ Throughout this section we focus on the 10-class network displayed in Figure~\ref{fig_IntGraph10Nodes} with the following parameters: